Is there anything that makes you feel fancier than rose tea??

-This Rose Latte is a gateway drink because do you know what parenting milestone nobody ever talks about???
+This Rose Latte is a gateway drink.
+Why?
+Because do you know what parenting milestone nobody ever talks about???
 When your children outgrow the kids’ drinks at Starbucks.
-We used to make going for coffee a cheap outing that would entertain the kidlets for a little while and fill them with raspberry steamed milk piled high with creamy whipped cream.
+We used to make going for coffee a cheap outing that would entertain the kidlets for a little while and fill them with raspberry steamed milk piled high with creamy whipped cream for like a buck.
 And now?
-Now a quick coffee run costs roughly the same as a mortgage payment.
+Now a quick coffee run costs roughly the same as a moderate mortgage payment.

 I mean, we still go… just not daily like maybe we did before please don’t tell my husband we did that.